-Basketball Defense - the 4-1 Chameleon DefenseFrom from Tyler Whitcomb and Andrew Howard - Coach’s Clipboard Basketball Playbook
+Basketball Defense - the 4-1 Chameleon DefenseFrom Tyler Whitcomb and Andrew Howard - Coach’s Clipboard Basketball Playbook

 This basketball article describes the 4-1 Chameleon defense by coaches Tyler Whitcomb and Andrew Howard's 4-1 Chameleon defense.
 This half-court defense would be categorized as a "special" or "junk" defense.
 You should not base your entire defense on this scheme, but use it in special situation, like you might use the Amoeba defense.

 Coach Tyler Whitcomb is the boys head basketball coach at West Michigan Aviation Academy and was a former pro basketball GM and scout.
 In his young career, he already has over 100 high school coaching victories.

 - It confuses the offense.
 The first thing the offense does is try to find out what defense you are in so they can get in the proper offense.
 With this defense nobody knows.